nearst/laconia/packages/laconia-invoke/README.md

 LACONIA_INVOKE_VARIABLE_NAME: lambdaName
 ```

-`laconia-invoke` will scan all environment variables that start with LACONIA_INVOKE and
+`@laconia/invoke` will scan all environment variables that start with LACONIA_INVOKE and
 inject the `invoke` instances to `LaconiaContext`.
 The name of the instances will be extracted from the environment variable name, then
 converted to camel case.
 The instance you'll get in your `LaconiaContext` from the above configuration will be
 `variableName`.